swiftlang/swift-markdown/README.md

 ### Submitting a Bug Report

-Swift Markdown tracks all bug reports with [Swift JIRA](https://bugs.swift.org/).
+Swift Markdown tracks all bug reports with [GitHub Issues](https://github.com/apple/swift-markdown/issues).
 You can use the "Swift-Markdown" component for issues and feature requests specific to Swift Markdown.
 When you submit a bug report we ask that you follow the Swift [Bug Reporting](https://swift.org/contributing/#reporting-bugs) guidelines